 For minors aged 12 and under, adults should escort two or more minors to the bathroom for group bathroom breaks.
 The adult should not send in more than the number of stalls and/or urinals in the bathroom.
-As one minor exits the bathroom, another may enter.
-The supervising adult should stand by the doorway and ensure that minors leave the bathroom in a timely manner.
+As one student exits the bathroom, another may enter.
+The supervising adult should stand by the doorway and ensure that students leave the bathroom in a timely manner.
 If a minor under age 12 must use a bathroom alone, the minor should use a single-stall bathroom.
-If the only bathroom available has multiple stalls, the adult should assign one minor to stand outside the bathroom and wait for the other minor to finish.
-If the minor needing the bathroom, the other minor standing outside, or both do not return in a timely manner, the adult in charge of the activity should promptly check on them.
+If the only bathroom available has multiple stalls, the adult should assign a classmate to stand outside the bathroom and wait for the minor to finish.
+If the minor needing the bathroom, the classmate, or both do not return in a timely manner, the adult in charge of the activity should promptly check on them.